OCHA-DAP/HDX_data_series/README.md

 6 - 5b_create_change_set_and_update.py (note that script 5a was an initial setup script is should no longer be needed)

 This file compares the current state of HDX (it downloads all metadata for public datasets), with the yy-mm-dataseries.json generated in the previous step and decides what kind of update to make.
+You will see lots of "404 in updating" errors.
+These seem to be deleted datasets or private datasets.

 TODO: This script tries to update any deleted or private datasets that are in the json (from past runs).
 To the script, they appear to be new (i.e. they are not assigned to a dataseries because their metadata is not in the package metadata download which is limited to only public datasets), but they appear in the json because they are grandfathered in from previous runs.
 So the script performs an update to all of them.
 There are many like this and it makes the update slow.
 A future improvement would be to include deleted/private datasets in the "current state" download so they they would be skipped.
 This also means that deleted datasets are in some data series (example: https://data.humdata.org/dataset/d5188a72-05f5-407e-b852-17da5ad71e31), which probably should be cleaned up.